Wanneria: Distribution

 Wanneria walcottana occurs in the middle Upper Olenellus-zone of Pennsylvania (Kinzers Formation, road metal quarry and walls of demolished tenant house on Noah L. Getz farm, on Harrisburg Pike, 1 mile (1.6 km) north of Rohrerstown, about 2.5 miles (4 km) west of Lancaster, Lancaster County, 40°0′N 76°42′W), of Nevada (Harkless Formation, North-East of Goldpoint, Dyeran, Esmeralda County, 37°24′N 117°24′W), Mexico (Buelna Formation, Cerro Rajon, Caborca Region, 30°24′N 111°54′W) and of Greenland.

+Wanneria cranbrookense only occurs in the Eager Formation of British Columbia, Canada.

 Taxonomy

 Relationship within the Olenellidae

-Wanneria walcottana is close to the common ancestor of the Holmiidae, and of the clade comprising Fritzolenellus, Mummaspis, Laudonia, the Biceratopsinae and the Bristoliinae.
+Wanneria is close to the common ancestor of the Holmiidae, and of the clade comprising Fritzolenellus, Mummaspis, Laudonia, the Biceratopsinae and the Bristoliinae.
 So far, cladistic analysis could not determine which two of these groups are closer.
 This large group together is the sister group to Elliptocephala.